Lisboeta | Exceptional Portuguese Restaurant by Nuno Mendes

 And in fact, if you scan the picture-covered walls upstairs, amongst the images of Lisbon itself – its docks, its seafood, and its people – you’ll see that he literally wrote one too.
 Right there on the wall, there’s a very real, framed letter penned by Nuno himself espousing his love for both the Portuguese capital, and you, the person eating food from there.
 There’s an earnest passion there that really shines through, and that’s before you even try the food.

-The address on the front of this big ol’ envelope is a beautiful three story townhouse about halfway up Charlotte Street.
+The address on the front of this big ol’ envelope is a beautiful three-storey townhouse about halfway up Charlotte Street.
 Walk into the rich blue front door and into the ground floor, and you’ll be immediately presented with an elegant limestone bar.
 It’s lined by stools topped with fat buns of mocha brown leather, and backed by shelves made from former Lisbon tram cars, handsomely striped by the dark, eccentric ripples of the meandering wood grain.

-The food is all classic Lisbon stuff, but it’s also classic Nuno Mendes stuff too, so it goes a little further than just some piri piri and a custard tart.
+The food at Lisboeta is all classic Lisbon stuff, but it’s also classic Nuno Mendes stuff too, so it goes a little further than just some piri piri and a custard tart.
 It’s built mostly around ‘petiscos’ (aka small plates), and boy there are some stunners in there.
 Start with a little Vindalho Empada pork pie (just £3), as a small, nourishing burst of flavour draped with a near-transparent slice of jamon.

 Move onto the likes of Morcela sausage & razor clams on toast; perfectly grilled asparagus with a rich wild garlic ‘alhada’ sauce; cured amberjack with orange & onion; and an acorn-fed black pork chop with fermented red pepper paste.
 If you want to go bigger, there’s a hefty lamb shoulder & red wine stew, or a satisfying plate of roasted celeriac & cauliflower in a rich coriander ‘coentrada’ sauce.